ivoras/gomagiclink/README.md

 5. Verify the challenge with `VerifyChallenge()`.
 If successful, it will return an `UserAuthRecord`
 6. Optionally attach custom user data to the `CustomData` field of the record and store the `AuthUserRecord` with `StoreUser()`.
 Note that this data will be stored and retrieved as JSON, so the `CustomData` needs to be of a type that can survive a round-trip through JSON.
 For example, `int`s will be returned as `float64`s.

-By the nature of this login system, unique users are represented by unique e-mail addresses.
+By the nature of this login system, unique users are represented by unique e-mail addresses, but each such user also gets a UUID.

 ## Session